Hosting and bandwidth provided by MacHost.

-What type of hard drive does the Apple TV use?
-Can it be upgraded?
+What type of hard drive does the original Apple TV use?
+How do you upgrade it?

 As originally shipped on March 21, 2007, the Apple TV was available with a 40 GB hard drive (MA711LL/A).
 On May 30, 2007, Apple began offering the product with a 160 GB hard drive (MB189LL/A) as well the original 40 GB configuration.
 Apple does not provide any information about the type of hard drive that the Apple TV uses.